sardana-org/sardana/doc/source/users/environment_variable_catalog.rst

 *Not mandatory, set by user*

 Environment variable to specify the *psi* device.
-This device must be the tango device server corresponding Sardana PseudoMotor steering the movement of the azimuthal angle.
+This device must be the Tango device server corresponding Sardana PseudoMotor steering the movement of the azimuthal angle.

 .. _q: